Child Development For Kids For Parents Prevent This

 The surest route to becoming a thoughtful spender is to practice thoughtful spending.

-Slow spending used to be a pretty accurate description of all spending.
-You had to wait to buy things!
+That practice used to be naturally easier to get – you had to wait to buy things!
 We’ve given you three ways to add it back into everyday life above.
-Of course, another method is to ask your kids to calculate the DIMS-DOES IT MAKE SENSE?® SCORE for a possible purchase before anyone spends a dime.
+Of course, another method is to ask your kids to use the DIMS – DOES IT MAKE SENSE?® SCORE Calculator for a possible purchase before anyone spends a dime.
 Either way, we’ll be happy.
 We’re method-agnostic.
-We’re only interested in today’s middle and early high school students understanding how much control they have over their personal spending habits.
-Because knowing how to live the life you want without spending more than you make before you become an adult income earner…has to be one of the greatest gifts ever.
+We’re only interested in today’s middle and early high school students understanding how much control they have over their personal spending habits – because knowing how to live the life you want without spending more than you make before you become an adult income earner…well, that has to be one of the greatest gifts ever.

-To learn more about our approach and tool, click on the pink or green buttons below.
+To learn more, click on the pink or blue buttons below.